 Do you want to know what and how we recycle?
 Do you ever wonder where your garbage goes after it’s been picked up?
 And what happens when our Landfill is full?
 During this presentation we will pose these questions to students to allow active participation, and keep students engaged through videos, demonstrations and an interactive game that will test their knowledge as they sort garbage from recycling.

-This presentation is approximately 45 minutes and is best suited for students in Grade 1 and 2.
+This presentation is approximately 45 minutes and is best suited for students Kindergarten to Grade 2.
 It meets the following Skills and Attitudes in the Alberta Curriculum:

 - A sense of responsibility for actions taken